What is a Food Stylist?

 What does a Food Stylist do?

-What role does a Food Stylist play?
+What skills does a Food Stylist need?

 While there is no strict college degree requirement to become a Food Stylist, having a background in culinary arts, home economics, or a related field can be extremely beneficial.
 Many food stylists start with culinary training or experience in the food industry, which helps them understand the behavior and composition of different foods.
 A knowledge of photography and visual arts, which can often be obtained through college or specialized courses, also aids in understanding how to present food for the camera.